Jayson Gaddis: Founder of The Relationship School

 01:06:29.90 – Jayson Gaddis

-I Mean we’re moving into more and more surveillance in the world.
-Ah you know like I used to I used to my friends and I in high school One of our things was we had this.
-We started this club called Aptp Advanced placement toilet papering and you know two in the morning we go out toilet papering people’s houses.
+I mean we’re moving into more and more surveillance in the world.
+Like I used to my friends and I in high school one of our things was we had this, we started this club called APTP – Advanced Placement Toilet Papering and 2 in the morning, we go out toilet papering people’s houses.
+And I was telling my son about it recently and I don’t think he can do that anymore.

-And I was telling my son about it recently and I don’t think I don’t think he can do that anymore because everybody’s houses have cameras and now they want to like if you toilet paper them.
-They’re going to like to know who you are and they’re going to like to make you come clean it up and it’s not going to be as fun.
+Because everybody’s houses have cameras and now they want to like if you toilet paper them, they’re going to like to know who you are and they’re going to like to make you come clean it up and it’s not going to be as fun.
 So why would you want to go toilet paper or someone’s house but that was such an exciting adventure right for me and it was very innocent.

 01:07:03.58 – Brian David Crane